kh4r00n/kh4r00n/README.md

 Technology enthusiast.
 I started my journey learning to program in Python, soon after I became more interested in programming through Rhinoceros3D and Grasshopper software, where it was possible to create designs through visual programming and in QGIS Software where I performed spatial data analysis.

 I am currently a graduate student in Information Systems.
-I have experience with python, ETL, pandas, pyspark and sql.
+I have experience with Python, ETL, Pandas, PySpark and sql.

 I enjoy reading and studying Japanese in my spare time.
 My biggest interests in Technology are Data Science and Artificial Intelligence.
 I aim to learn more about Machine learning, Deep Learning, Big Data, Data Engineering.